Deutsche Bank's options to solve capital dilemma seen to be limited

 | FRANKFURT

-FRANKFURT Deutsche Bank (DBKGn.DE) needs to move quickly to boost capital and deliver healthy profits if it is to restore investor confidence, but its room for maneuver appears limited, bankers, analysts and investors say.
+FRANKFURT Deutsche Bank needs to move quickly to boost capital and deliver healthy profits if it is to restore investor confidence, but its room for maneuver appears limited, bankers, analysts and investors say.

 When John Cryan took over as chief executive last year, he announced steps to cut staff and overheads and to sell off non-core businesses.
 But a $14 billion fine sought by the U.S. Department of Justice (DOJ) for the bank's mis-selling of mortgage securities has exposed a potential capital shortfall of between 5 to 10 billion euros, while progress in implementing Cryan's strategy has been slow.